Pierre-Colin/advent-2020/README.md

 for i in {1..25}; do ./advent $i < input-$i; done
 ```

-Currently, this takes between 5 and 6 seconds with most of it being spent
+Currently, this takes between 2 and 3 seconds with day 15 being the longest.
-freeing linked lists in day 22.

 Debugging
 ---------